SebastianoF/ScrapXiv/README.md

 + [Papers with code](https://medium.com/paperswithcode/a-home-for-results-in-ml-e25681c598dc)
 + [Arxiv sanity](http://www.arxiv-sanity.com/)

-### WIP
-+ Exploratory analysis of arxiv API and data in progress, to understand the limitations.
-+ CLI to parse name + affiliations in a .csv file.
-+ Connection to google spreadsheet is in progress.

 ### Limitations
 1. Not all the authors publishing on arxiv have added their affiliation.